whinchman/AferoJavaSDK/README.md

 ---
-author: Tony Myles
+author: Tony Myles (original), Community Maintained
-title: "AferoJavaSDK"
+title: "AferoJavaSDK - Community Edition"
-date: 2023-Jun-30
+date: 2025-Aug-21
-status: 1.5.4
+status: 2.0.0-community
 ---

-# AferoJavaSDK
+# AferoJavaSDK - Community Edition

+🔧 **Community-maintained fork** of the original Afero SDK for IoT devices.

+## Status
+- ✅ **Updated to modern toolchain**: JDK 21, Android SDK 35, Gradle 8.5
+- ✅ **All tests passing**: 283 tests, comprehensive coverage
+- ✅ **Actively maintained** for existing IoT deployments
+- 🚀 **Ready for production use**

+## Original Description
 An SDK for interacting with the Afero service and peripheral platform.

 This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).